Wedding Albums

 Flush Mount Album

-This is a heavy, leather-bound album, with thick cardstock pages and lustre-finish photographic prints.
+This is a heavy, leather-bound album, with thicker pages and lustre-finish photographic prints.
 It has that substantial feeling that you would expect a wedding photography album to have.
 But unlike traditional albums from years ago (the kind with one or several matted individual prints on each page) that have fairly limited layout options, the contemporary Flush Mount Album has a much more modern look and a flexible layout method that greatly frees up my ability to compose images into spreads that are unconstrained in their ability to tell the story of your day.
 Images can be any size or cropped to whatever proportion is appropriate, and can span across the spread, as well as extend all the way to the edge of the page.

 A wide variety of cover colors are available, with dozens of different leather options to choose from, and animal-friendly material choices are available as well.